Investment Applications

 Internationally-established funds

-Overseas Funds: The investment sector in Guernsey also provides services, particularly fund administration, fund management and custody, to a wide range of investment funds domiciled in other jurisdictions.
+Overseas Funds: The investment sector in Guernsey also provides services, particularly fund administration, fund management, and custody to a wide range of investment funds domiciled in other jurisdictions.

 Licensees